Download high-resolution image Look inside

 © Michael Livio

-Riley Sager is the New York Times bestselling author of seven novels, most recently The Only One Left and The House Across the Lake.
+Riley Sager is the New York Times bestselling author of eight novels, most recently Middle of the Night, The Only One Left and The House Across the Lake.
 A native of Pennsylvania, he now lives in Princeton, New Jersey.
 View titles by Riley Sager